rcpch/rcpch-audit-engine/documentation/docs/development/docker-setup.md

 ```

 !!! warning "Inactive Terminal"
-    If you have successfully opened a Docker container for the engine, your Terminal will no longer show an interactive prompt, which is means you cannot run commands in that Terminal.
-To resolve this, simply **open another Terminal window**
+    If you have successfully run the Docker Compose deployment, your terminal will be showing the logging output for all the containers and will no longer show an interactive prompt, which is means you can not run commands in that terminal.
+To resolve this, simply **open another Terminal window** in the same working directory.

 ## Running the test suite